 5.1.2 Potential requirements

-REQ-NDT-FUN-01: The NDT shall have the capability to estimate the impact of network management RAN ES policies.
+REQ-NDT-FUN-01: The NDT should have the capability to estimate the impact of network management RAN ES policies.

-REQ-NDT-FUN-02: The NDT shall have the capability allowing the consumer to configure the network management RAN ES policies.
+REQ-NDT-FUN-02: The NDT should have the capability allowing the consumer to configure the network management RAN ES policies.

-REQ-NDT-FUN-03: The NDT shall have the capability to report the simulated impact of network management RAN ES policies.
+REQ-NDT-FUN-03: The NDT should have the capability to report the simulated impact of network management RAN ES policies.